enkinq/enkinq/README.md

 **Indie Game Developer • Game Tech Enthusiast • Freelancer**

-I'm a Computer Science student passionate about building games, experimenting with game technology, and exploring creative workflows with open-source tools.
+I'm a Informathic student passionate about building games, experimenting with game technology, and exploring creative workflows with open-source tools.

 Currently focused on:
 - 🎮 2D Game Development with Godot